 Big Ideas for Strange Times is intended to feed our need to engage with ideas that transcend the immediate crisis of the pandemic.
-This series will feature short lectures on life’s bigger questions from Penn Arts & Sciences faculty.
+This series will feature short lectures on life’s bigger questions from Penn Arts & Sciences experts.

 Every spring and fall, our faculty take a minute to share their perspectives on topics ranging from human history and the knowable universe to fractions and fly-fishing.